Euphrosyne Parepa-Rosa: Early life and career

 Euphrosyne Parepa was born in Edinburgh, Scotland, to the soprano Elisabeth Seguin (b.
 1812, sister of basso Arthur Edward Seguin) and the Wallachian boyar Demetrius Parepa, Baron Georgiades de Boyescu of Bucharest.
 Her father died when Parepa was an infant, leaving her young mother impoverished.
 Parepa's mother turned to the stage to support her child and herself and trained her daughter in singing.

-Parepa-Rosa's operatic début was in 1855 at the age of 16 in Malta as Amina in La Sonnambula, followed by engagements in Italy, Spain and Portugal.
+Parepa-Rosa's operatic début was in Malta in 1855 as Amina in La Sonnambula, followed by engagements in Italy, Spain and Portugal.
 She gave her first London performance at the Lyceum Theatre, in the role of Elvira in I Puritani, with the Royal Italian Opera company, with whom she spent the 1857 season.
 The critic of The Observer wrote of this introduction: "Parepa possesses a soprano voice of excellent quality and remarkable compass.
 She acts and sings well.
 Her version of "Son vergine vezzosa" elicited applause terminating in a recall, and … [after the finale] she was again called for. … "Qui la voce" … was correctly and brilliantly executed; and the artiste was again summoned back to the stage to receive the homage of the audience."

 From 1859 to 1865, she appeared in opera at both Royal Opera House in Covent Garden and at Her Majesty's Theatre, becoming known for such roles as Leonora in Il trovatore, Zerlina in Fra Diavolo and Elvira in La muette de Portici.
 During this time, she participated in two operatic premieres, creating the title role in Alfred Mellon's Victorine in 1859 and the role of Mabel in George Alexander Macfarren's opera Helvellyn in 1864.
 She also was a successful oratorio and concert soloist, in constant demand in Britain and beyond.
 She sang with Charles Santley at the opening of the Oxford Music Hall in 1861, appeared before the Royal Philharmonic Society in Schumann's Paradise and the Peri and participated in the 19th-century English revival of the music of Handel, performing at the Handel festivals of 1862 and 1865, and in Germany.